ChristopherAlanMurphy/Student.Educational.Outcomes/README.md

 The data spans multiple semesters.
 The data comes from educational institutions in Portugal.

-# Insights:

-# Additional Analysis:

-# Lessons Learned:

 # Technologies Used for Analysis:
 R and R Studio.
-R Packages Used:
+R Packages Used: rpart, caret, arules, Hmisc, cluster, factoextra, randomForest, e1071, stats, nnet.